Gilded Age: Social thought

 A leading magazine, The Nation, espoused classical liberalism in every week's issue starting in 1865, under the influential editor E. L. Godkin (1831–1902).

 Science played an important part in social thought as the work of Charles Darwin became known among intellectuals.
 Following Darwin's idea of natural selection, English philosopher Herbert Spencer proposed the idea of social Darwinism.
 This new concept justified the stratification of the wealthy and poor, and it was in this proposal that Spencer coined the term "survival of the fittest".

 Joining Spencer was Yale professor William Graham Sumner whose book What Social Classes Owe to Each Other (1884) argued that assistance to the poor actually weakens their ability to survive in society.
 Sumner argued for a laissez-faire and free-market economy.
 Few people, however, agreed with the social Darwinists, because they ridiculed religion and denounced philanthropy.

 Henry George proposed a "single tax" in his book Progress and Poverty.
-The tax would be leveled on the rich and poor alike, with the excess money collected used to equalize wealth and level out society.
+The tax would be leveled on the rich and poor alike and was proposed in place of all other taxation including: sales tax, income tax, or any other form of taxation.
+The repeal of these other forms of taxation would result in less waste and abuse, according to George, and would make for an easy method of collecting taxes regardless of income bracket.

 Economist Thorstein Veblen argued in The Theory of the Leisure Class (1899) that the "conspicuous consumption and conspicuous leisure" of the wealthy had become the basis of social status in America.

 In Looking Backward (1887), the reformer Edward Bellamy envisioned a future America set in the year 2000 in which a socialist paradise has been established.
 The works of authors such as George and Bellamy became popular, and soon clubs were created across America to discuss their ideas, although these organizations rarely made any real social change.

 Religion

-The Third Great Awakening which began before the Civil War returned and made a significant change in religious attitudes toward social progress.
-Followers of the new Awakening promoted the idea of the Social Gospel which gave rise to organizations such as the YMCA, the American branch of the Salvation Army, and settlement houses such as Hull House, founded by Jane Addams in Chicago in 1889.
+The Third Great Awakening began before the Civil War returned and caused a significant change in religious attitudes toward social progress.
+Followers of the new Awakening promoted the Social Gospel which gave rise to organizations such as the YMCA, the American branch of the Salvation Army, and settlement houses such as Hull House, founded by Jane Addams in Chicago in 1889.

 The Third Great Awakening was a period of religious activism in American history from the late 1850s to the 20th century.
 It affected pietistic Protestant denominations and had a strong sense of social activism.
-It gathered strength from the postmillennial theology that the Second Coming of Christ would come after mankind had reformed the entire earth.
-The Social Gospel movement gained its force from the Awakening, as did the worldwide missionary movement.
-New groupings emerged, such as the Holiness movement and Nazarene movements, Theosophy and Christian Science.
+It gathered strength from the postmillennial theology that the Second Coming of Christ would occur after mankind had reformed the entire earth.
+The Social Gospel movement gained force from the Awakening, as did the worldwide missionary movement.
+New groups emerged, such as the Holiness movement and Nazarene movements, Theosophy and Christian Science.